2017 10

 1945 Leoville Las Cases 95-96p

 Tasted in May 2025.
 This wine has aged remarkably well for an 80-year-old.
 It is sophisticated on the nose with notes of truffles and exquisite on the palate, displaying great structure, depth, and length.
 Vibrant and refined, it offers a splendid mid-palate experience and a long finish.
-This is a fabulous wine.
+It's a fabulous wine.

-©2003-2025 greatbordeauxwines.com
+©2003-2026 greatbordeauxwines.com